Jahanvi-Rana/Jahanvi-Rana/README.md

-  <p>🚀 <b> Data Analyst and BI Engineer with a strong foundation in Python, SQL, and Power BI, specializing in translating complex datasets into actionable business strategies.
+  <p>🚀 <b> Data Analyst and BI Engineer with a strong foundation in Excel,Python, SQL, and Power BI, specializing in translating complex datasets into actionable business strategies.
 Experienced in building end-to-end data pipelines and deploying high-fidelity, interactive KPI dashboards that directly support executive decision-making and optimize operational performance.</p>
 </div>

 <br>